GVonB/GVonB/README.md

 # 👋 Hi, I'm Gunnar Von Bergen!

-I’m a **software developer** and lifelong learner focused on building clean, user-friendly tools.
-My current work blends front-end design, back-end logic, and real-world data — with a special interest in performance, usability, and impact.
+I’m a software developer focusing on building useful tools and applications for myself and others.
+My current work combines clean and simplistic UI/UX with powerful capabilities.
+I'm always looking to learn and improve my skills, both in and out of tech.

 ---